ivadomed/Bidsification/README.md

 ## Dataset selection

 This branch is dedicated to download, analyse and select the best suited dataset for training.
 When Header_downloader.py is executed, it will process the list of datasets provided in datasets_to_process.csv.
 Clone the datasets and download all the headers before storing their information in a csv.
-Whenn all datasets are processed, they are all combined in one.
-The way the script is designed is meant to allow teh user to run it several times in parrallele in order to speed-up the process.
+When all datasets are processed, they are all combined in one.
+The way the script is designed is meant to allow the user to run it several times in parrallele in order to speed-up the process.

 Note that the script uses Amazon Web Services in order to download the headers of the files and thus require to provide an account and a appropriate AWS key